WEST END HIGH SCHOOL ALUMNI

 Thursday, December 13 – Our Holiday Party with music, prizes, and surprises!

 REMEMBER - HILLWOOD IS CLOSED IN JANUARY, SO OUR FIRST 2019 LUNCH BUNCH IS THURSDAY, FEBRUARY 14TH - VALENTINES DAY!
 WE'LL HAVE SOME SWEET SURPRISES FOR YOU TOO.
+RUDY KALIS, FORMER SPORTSCASTER ON CHANNEL 4, IS GOING TO BE OUR SPEAKER!

 WELCOME TO WEST END HIGH SCHOOL - WHERE THE BLUE JAYS FLEW!